 Your company sent office workers home in March in a mad scramble to protect them from COVID19 and to keep your business alive.
 Now, as you plan the reopening of your office, it is clear that the future success of your business is at stake and the old normal is obsolete.
 A hybrid workforce and future office is at hand.

 It is time to create the hybrid workforce that works for your organization and a new standard for a productive, innovative, less expensive, and safe and newly designed office environment.

 The fears of COVID19 infection will remain at the forefront of everyone’s mind until we have a vaccine, a cure, or until 70 percent of the population has been exposed to the virus.
-Any of these scenarios maybe six months away, such as for a miracle vaccine, or up to 24 months away for a cure.
-Vaccines may have to be reconstituted every year for this mutating coronavirus, like the flu vaccine.

 It is time to think big.
 It is time to make the moves now that will propel your business to be number one in your domain during this era.
 It is time to engage with your most valued asset, your workforce.
 It is time to provide them with an enabling environment so they may thrive, achieve great results, innovate, feel safe, and feel like trusted members of your organization.